comeaujoseph/crypto-tracker/README.md

 - [Django](https://www.djangoproject.com/): Python web framework
 - [SQLite](https://www.sqlite.org/index.html): SQL Database

-I started out using [Celery](https://docs.celeryproject.org/en/stable/), a Distributed Task Queue, to query the prices but after writing the application it felt a bit overkill for the purpose of the assignment.
-You would need to run multiple processes (celery worker, celery scheduler, and redis) or install docker.
-I switched to using a [scheduler](https://apscheduler.readthedocs.io/en/3.x/).
+I started out using [Celery](https://docs.celeryproject.org/en/stable/); a Distributed Task Queue, to query the prices but after writing the application it felt a bit overkill.
+It would require you to run multiple processes (celery worker, celery scheduler, and redis) or install docker.
+I switched to using a [scheduler](https://apscheduler.readthedocs.io/en/3.x/), but I left the celery implementation, so you can see how I would scale the app.

 ### Install and Run